1980 eruption of Mount St. Helens: Mudslides flow downstream

 The hot, exploding material also broke apart and melted nearly all of the mountain's glaciers, along with most of the overlying snow.
-As in many previous St. Helens eruptions, this created huge lahars (volcanic mudflows) and muddy floods that affected three of the four stream drainage systems on the mountain, and which started to move as early as 8:50am.
+As in many previous St. Helens eruptions, this created huge lahars (volcanic mudflows) and muddy floods that affected three of the four stream drainage systems on the mountain, and which started to move as early as 8:50 am.
 Lahars travelled as fast as 90 mph while still high on the volcano, but progressively slowed to about 3 mph on the flatter and wider parts of rivers.
 Mudflows from the southern and eastern flanks had the consistency of wet concrete as they raced down Muddy River, Pine Creek, and Smith Creek to their confluence at the Lewis River.
-Bridges were taken out at the mouth of Pine Creek and the head of Swift Reservoir, which rose 2.6 ft by noon to accommodate the nearly 18000000 cuyd of additional water, mud, and debris.
+Bridges were taken out at the mouth of Pine Creek and the head of Swift Reservoir, which rose 2.6 ft by noon to accommodate the nearly 18000000 yd3 of additional water, mud, and debris.

 Glacier and snowmelt mixed with tephra on the volcano's northeast slope to create much larger lahars.
-These mudflows traveled down the north and south forks of the Toutle River and joined at the confluence of the Toutle forks and the Cowlitz River near Castle Rock, Washington, at 1:00pm.
+These mudflows traveled down the north and south forks of the Toutle River and joined at the confluence of the Toutle forks and the Cowlitz River near Castle Rock, Washington, at 1:00 pm.
 Ninety minutes after the eruption, the first mudflow had moved 27 mi upstream, where observers at Weyerhaeuser's Camp Baker saw a 12 ft wall of muddy water and debris pass.
 Near the confluence of the Toutle's north and south forks at Silver Lake, a record flood stage of 23.5 ft was recorded.